A. Philip Randolph: Union organizer

+The American historian William Harris wrote: "Randolph functioned mainly as a symbolic figure and spokesman.
+He was in the tradition of those black leaders—they can be seen in the church and black advancement organizations, as well as in politics—whose influence has derived largely from rhetoric and personal presence.
+But despite his superb rhetorical abilities and presence, Randolph was indecisive and prone to compromise".
+Harris described Randolph as the most charismatic Afro-American leader of his generation, writing: "Handsome, almost exquisite in bearing, and a master of the arts of oratory and rhetoric, his speech had a hypnotic effect upon his audience.
+He carried himself with an air that exuded such confidence that opponents found it almost impossible to deny the wisdom of his arguments and supporters were loyal almost to his every word."
+In 1926, Roy Lancaster, the treasurer of the BSCP, asked that before Randolph spoke at a meeting that his followers collect donations from the audience, because once Randolph spoke the audience would go into the streets full of enthusiasm and excitement.

-Fortunes of the BSCP changed with the election of President Franklin D. Roosevelt in 1932.
+The BSCP's fortunes changed with the 1932 election of President Franklin D. Roosevelt.
 With amendments to the Railway Labor Act in 1934, porters were granted rights under federal law.
 Membership in the Brotherhood jumped to more than 7,000.
-After years of bitter struggle, the Pullman Company finally began to negotiate with the Brotherhood in 1935, and agreed to a contract with them in 1937.
+After years of bitter struggle, the Pullman Company began to negotiate with the Brotherhood in 1935, and agreed to a contract with it in 1937.
 Employees gained $2,000,000 in pay increases, a shorter workweek, and overtime pay.
 Randolph maintained the Brotherhood's affiliation with the American Federation of Labor through the 1955 AFL-CIO merger.

 Civil rights leader

-Through his success with the BSCP, Randolph emerged as one of the most visible spokespeople for African-American civil rights.
-In 1941, he, Bayard Rustin, and A. J. Muste proposed a march on Washington to protest racial discrimination in war industries, an end to segregation, access to defense employment, the proposal of an anti-lynching law and of the desegregation of the American Armed forces.
-Randolph's belief in the power of peaceful direct action was inspired partly by Mahatma Gandhi's success in using such tactics against British occupation in India.
-Randolph threatened to have 50,000 blacks march on the city; it was cancelled after President of the United States Franklin D. Roosevelt issued Executive Order 8802, or the Fair Employment Act.
-Some activists, including Rustin, felt betrayed because Roosevelt's order applied only to banning discrimination within war industries and not the armed forces.
-Nonetheless, the Fair Employment Act is generally considered an important early civil rights victory.